19

 This should be a treat for many of you all!
 If you like to collect Christmas music, and you like to collect vintage Christmas music, this is one for you.
 Now, in all fairness, it is “old timey, sacred” music.
 Originally recorded and released in 1954 as Joy To The World by the Chuck Wagon Gang; a group that was and still is known for performing sacred music.
 The Chuck Wagon Gang, which is still active today and tours regularly, is still a family group.
 They started in the mid 30’s as a family group led by “Dad” Carter, (no relation to The Carter Family) and 3 of his children.
 They were very popular and well known in the country music circles.
 They signed to Columbia Records early in their career and set a record for being with the label for 39 years.
 At one point, they were Columbia Records best-selling artists!

 Their music is what I classify as Original Country, accompanied only by acoustic guitar.
 Their song selection is Sacred.
-Christian hymns, traditional mountain gospel and similar.
+Christian hymns, traditional mountain gospel music and similar song stylings.
 I like it!
-It’s vintage Country Christmas music.
+It’s vintage Christmas Country music.

 So, on to the CD.
 As stated earlier, this was originally released as Joy To The World in 1954 with 8 songs.
 It was re-issued in 1965 as Christmas With The Chuck Wagon Gang, with 2 additional songs.
 This CD is a re-release of the 1965 LP.